 This is another book that's stayed with me.
 It's won awards and is beloved by many.

 - The Book of Totally Irresponsible Science: 64 Daring Experiments for Young Scientists by Sean Connolly.

 Kids need activities that show them science is reachable no matter where you are.
 This book is filled with experiments anyone can do at home.
 And they're not all boring.
 Some ooze, some boom, some stink.
 It's a great way to get your kids into science early and to keep them from being afraid of it later one.

-This last one is for the parents:
+And one is for parents:

 The Three-Martini Playdate: A Practical Guide to Happy Parenting by Christie Mellor.
 It's one of the very few books that had me literally laughing out loud (on a crowded plane, no less).
 It's refreshing and filled with useful advice.